AngeloFerrando/hierarchical_model_checking/README.md

 ## How to run benchmarks

-To run the extended version of YASM with the hierarchical model checking feature type the following in the terminal
+To run the benchmarks type the following in the terminal

 ```bash
 python experiments.py <repetitions> <min> <max> <step>